RikVanHaaren/fontys_s3_portfolio/mxBikesClient_documentation/README.md

 ### 2.2 UX Documentation
 > Learning outcome: [Requirements and design](/learningOutcomes.md#6-Requirements-and-design), [Professional](/learningOutcomes.md#8-Professional), [Agile method](/learningOutcomes.md#3-Agile-method)

 Inside this file you will find: 'user persona', 'user scenarios' and 'user stories'.
-The content is deticated towards the perspectief of the and user.
+The content is deticated towards the perspectief of the end user.
 [View file](./uxDocumentation.md)